Crassula ovata: Propagation

 The jade plant is also known for its ease of propagation, which can be carried out with clippings or even stray leaves that fall from the plant.
 Jade plants may readily be propagated from both with success rates higher than with cuttings.
 In the wild, vegetative propagation is the jade plant's main method of reproduction.
 Branches regularly fall off and may root and form new plants.

 Like many succulents jade plants can be propagated from just the swollen leaves, which grow in pairs on the stems.
 Whilst propagation methods may vary, most follow similar steps.
 Typically the wounds on the leaves are left to dry and callus over.
 Then the leaves are placed in or on soil.
 Roots begin to grow on severed leaves about four weeks after being removed from the stem.
 Environmental factors such as temperature and humidity affect the speed at which the roots and new plants develop.
 Foliage usually appears soon after new roots have formed.

 Parasites and diseases

-Scale insects are common pests of Crassula ovata and can cause deformation of the plant during growth.
-An infestation can be eliminated by killing each insect with a cotton bud or brush that has been soaked in rubbing alcohol.
-This process is repeated daily until all mealybugs have been killed, as well as new insects that may still hatch after the mealybugs living on the plant have been killed.
+Scale insects and mealybugs are common pests of Crassula ovata and can cause deformation of the plant during growth.
+An infestation can be eliminated by swabbing each insect with a cotton bud or brush that has been soaked in rubbing alcohol.
+This process is repeated daily until all mealybugs or scale insects have been killed, although systemic insecticides may be necessary to control any offspring that hatch after the mature insects have been killed.
 Aphids are also common pests, but they tend to infest the stems of flowers.
 Spider mites can also cause problems.
 Exposure to sap or leaves can cause dermatitis in humans.